 You can also take a boat tour of Washington DC, many which are cruise-style boats that offer lunch or dinner while you view the city from the unique perspective of the Potomac.
 I’ve never actually done one of these, but I always used to see them passing by and people look like they’re having a ton of fun on them.

-7. Sample lesser-known international foods
+Sample International foods

 What’s a better way to get to know a city than by its food scene?
 Lucky for you, DC’s dining can take you to almost any region or country in the world!
 From Eritrean eateries to Georgian khachapuri joints, Lao food that will make you sweat and fresh Peruvian ceviche, DC has something for literally any food craving you might encounter.
 It’s just a guess, but I attribute this to the diversity of people that come in and out of DC, as well as the well-traveled diplomats that call the city home.